-The readers (or some helper process) would then check for an update every tick, and use all updates found to update a local copy of the metadata file.
+The readers (or some auxilary process) would then check for an update at least once every tick, and use all updates found to update a local copy of the metadata file.

-To conserve file space, the update files could be deleted after max_lag ticks - although a large max_lag would be advisable to allow for network delays.
+To conserve file space, the updater files could be deleted after max\lag ticks - although a large max lag would be advisable to allow for network delays.